wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 #### 2.1.
 Verify ECDSA Signature of Offline Data

-After user scans the QR code using a mobile app, the `ECDSA_SIGNATURE` should be validated on mobile device to verify authenticity of received data by taking contents of `offlineData` before the `ECDSA_SIGNATURE` and computing the ECDSA signature using `KEY_SERVER_PRIVATE`.
+After user scans the QR code using a mobile app, the `ECDSA_QRDATA_SIGNATURE_BASE64` should be validated on mobile device to verify authenticity of received data by taking contents of `offlineData` before the `ECDSA_QRDATA_SIGNATURE_BASE64` and computing the ECDSA signature using `KEY_SERVER_PRIVATE`.
 Both signatures must match before continuing with the offline data signature verification.

 #### 2.2.
 Computing the Signature